Big-Blue Adventures from Indonesia to the Solomons

 Maldives: Channels, Drifts and Big‑Animal Classics

 If you close your eyes and picture a Maldivian liveaboard, you’re probably picturing something very much like Emperor Serenity.
-She’s a large, modern steel vessel with big social spaces, a comfortable sun deck and a dive dhoni alongside – purpose‑built for the Maldives’ style of diving.
+She’s a large, modern vessel with big social spaces, a comfortable sun deck and a dive dhoni alongside – purpose‑built for the Maldives’ style of diving.

 Typical itineraries focus on: